 ShangriLa is also another nice hotel I've stayed which is the higher end of mid-range, close to everything with a nice cocktail bar on the top floor where you can spend a few hours.

 I always use www.agoda.com to book my last minute accommodation because the discounts are fairly substantial.
-It means you might get a 4 star hotel for the price of a 2 star etc. over 5 years ago
+It means you might get a 4 star hotel for the price of a 2 star etc. almost 6 years ago

 Hello, You could do a lot worse than the V Hotel Lavender, which is a reasonably priced, 4 star hotel in a good central location.

-The rooms here are a bit small, but you are within easy reach of Raffles Place, Orchard Road, the Harbour Front and Chinatown. over 5 years agoAnswered by Dave via Travellr.com
+The rooms here are a bit small, but you are within easy reach of Raffles Place, Orchard Road, the Harbour Front and Chinatown. almost 6 years agoAnswered by Dave via Travellr.com

 Every time I go to Singapore I always get a room at Santa Grand.
 Last year it was at Santa Grand Bugis which is in between two MRT Stations, which would be about 10 minutes walk to either station.
 This year I stayed at one of the Santa Grand Hotels in Chinatown which is just 5 minutes or less walk from the MRT.
 Both are very good and have clean rooms.
 Santa Grand Hotel in Chinatown did not offer free breakfast though but there are food places outside the hotel.

 The hostels would be another option.
-The hostels in Singapore are clean and safe. over 5 years ago
+The hostels in Singapore are clean and safe. almost 6 years ago